cmaxw/devchat-eleventy/src/my-ruby-story/mrs-098-david-a-black.md

 ---
 David A. Black, Software Engineer IV at 2U, joins Charles Max Wood on this week's My Ruby Story.
 David A. Black has been a Ruby user for 19 years and has been writing books about Ruby for the last 14 years.

 David has been coding since he was 13 years old.
-He got a Ph.D. in Cinema Studies at New York University.
+He got a Ph.D. in Cinema Studies at New York University and used his sabbatical to write the [The Well-Grounded Rubyist](https://www.amazon.com/Well-Grounded-Rubyist-Covers-Ruby-1-9-1/dp/1933988657) book.

+David then quit his position as a professor to become a programmer.

 **Host:** Charles Max Wood